 Today, many solo and small firm lawyers struggle financially in the face of competition from do-it-yourself websites and attorney-matching platforms.
-But it’s hardly a fair fight.
-Onerous ethics rules that are no longer necessary to safeguard clients in a digital age place solo and small firm lawyers at a disadvantage when competing against non-lawyer sites.
+But according to Carolyn Elefant, it’s hardly a fair fight.
+Onerous ethical rules that are unnecessary to safeguard clients in a digital age place solo and small firm lawyers at a disadvantage when competing against non-lawyer sites.
 In fact, these ethics rules threaten the very survival of solo and small law firms.

 About Carolyn Elefant